holadmex/messaging-que-app/README.md

 4. Nginx

-Lets talk about the theoretical aspect of the core tools we'll be using in the course of the task curtesy of **(HNG Internship)**
+Lets talk about the theoretical aspect of the core tools we'll be using in the course of the task, courtesy of **(HNG Internship)**

 What is **RabbitMQ**?